rails/rails/guides/source/engines.md

 Blorgh.author_class = "User"
 ```

 WARNING: It's very important here to use the `String` version of the class, rather than the class itself.
-If you were to use the class, Rails would attempt to load that class and then reference the related table, which could lead to problems if the table wasn't already existing.
+If you were to use the class, Rails would attempt to load that class and then reference the related table.
+This could lead to problems if the table wasn't already existing.
 Therefore, a `String` should be used and then converted to a class using `constantize` in the engine later on.

 Go ahead and try to create a new post.
 You will see that it works exactly in the same way as before, except this time the engine is using the configuration setting in `config/initializers/blorgh.rb` to learn what the class is.

 There are now no strict dependencies on what the class is, only what the API for the class must be.
-The engine simply requires this class to define a `find_or_create_by` method which returns an object of that class to be associated with a post when it's created.
+The engine simply requires this class to define a `find_or_create_by` method which returns an object of that class, to be associated with a post when it's created.
 This object, of course, should have some sort of identifier by which it can be referenced.

-#### General engine configuration
+#### General Engine Configuration

 Within an engine, there may come a time where you wish to use things such as initializers, internationalization or other configuration options.
-The great news is that these things are entirely possible because a Rails engine shares much the same functionality as a Rails application.
+The great news is that these things are entirely possible, because a Rails engine shares much the same functionality as a Rails application.
 In fact, a Rails application's functionality is actually a superset of what is provided by engines!

 If you wish to use an initializer - code that should run before the engine is
 loaded - the place for it is the `config/initializers` folder.
 This directory's